Julynx/GameOfLife/README.md

  java game/Main
 ```
+##Important

-IMPORTANT: If you are using Eclipse you must unlock the console by disabling the
+If you are using Eclipse you must unlock the console by disabling the
 option "Limit Console Output":

     Window > Preferences > Run/Debug > Console > Limit Console Output [ ]